Shelly Road Roundabout

 As part of a regional study, PennDOT selected the intersection of Old Skippack Pike, Schwenksville Road and Shelly Road to install a federally-funded roundabout in order to reduce the rates of angle and head-on crashes.
 Thanks to the new intersection design with fewer conflict points and no crossing conflicts, the roundabout at this intersection is estimated to reduce crashes by about 80%!

-Barndt Road Traffic Signal
+Barndt Road Traffic Signal (PennDOT Project)

 A new traffic signal has been installed at the intersection of S.R.
 0063 (Sumneytown Pike) and S.R.
 1056 (Barndt Road), including new traffic signal structures (mast arms), LED signal heads, and vehicular video and radar detection to facilitate the actuated operation, and a widening of S.R.
 0063 (Sumneytown Pike) to provide wide shoulders at the intersection.